vporton/carbon-flow/README.md

 Anyone upward in the tree can disable any of its descendants.

-Disabled authority cannot create credits.
+Disabled authority cannot create credits, disabled token cannot be transferred.

 Remark: A malignant or otherwise weird user may produce too long chain of descendants of some token, making it impossible to disable all the descendants because of gas